-16.15 Axe-Fx II Bank & Preset Numbers Table
+16.18 Axe-Fx II Bank & Preset Numbers Table

 The following table shows the BANK and PROGRAM CHANGE commands needed to recall an Axe-Fx II preset via MIDI.
 Bank select commands persist until another valid bank select is received or the unit is rebooted.
 Remember that DISPLAY OFFSET (p.
-137) can add one (1) to all of the preset numbers (non-bold).
+135) has the potential to add one (1) to all of the preset numbers (non-bold).